Friends with their arms around each other watching the sunset

-StudyFinds researched which cities have earned this title, collecting the most common recommendations from 10 expert websites.
+StudyFinds researched which cities make the cut, collecting the most common recommendations from 10 expert websites.
 If you think your city can be described as one of the friendliest, let us know where you live in the comments below!

 1. Honolulu, Hawaii